microsoft/pxt-skillmap-sample/tutorials/space/activity2.md

 The workspace is pre-loaded with code that simulates a flying ship.

 It's up to you to customize the sprite and make it your own.
-You could design a new kind of vehicle, or turn it into an alien creature floating through space!
+You could design a new kind of vehicle OR turn the sprite into an alien creature floating through space! 👽

 <hr/>